sadeemNasser/restaurantReview/README.md

 ### Leaflet.js and Mapbox:

-This repository uses[Mapbox](https://www.mapbox.com/).
+This repository uses [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/).
 Mapbox is free to use, and does not require any payment information.